 If you are a father, whether you are married or divorced, you have rights.
 The courts are supposed to honor relationships between parents and their children, but many dads feel they are compelled to pay too much for child support while having too little parenting time.
 If you are the legal father of your child, it is imperative to insist on your parental rights during and after a divorce.
-Even if you are not granted full custody, you should have visitation privileges, and you should be assured that your rights as a father will not be taken from you.
+As child visitation lawyers in Cerritos, we know that even if you are not granted full custody, you should have visitation privileges, and you should be assured that your rights as a father will not be taken from you.

 The “fathers’ rights” movement emerged originally in the 1960s.
 It is essentially a loosely-organized group of activists who deal with family law issues such as child custody and child support that impact fathers and their children.
 It’s not exclusively male – many of the supporters of fathers’ rights are the second wives of divorced fathers.
 Fathers’ rights activists and supporters are often people who had scant interest in law or politics prior to being divorced, people who feel the family courts have treated them unjustly.